+CRDN 5.4 Advocate for opportunities in the professional settings (such as asking for additional responsibility, practicing negotiating a salary or wage or asking for a promotion).
+CRDN 5.5 Demonstrate the ability to resolve conflict.
 CRDN 5.6 Promote team involvement and recognize the skills of each member.
 CRDN 5.7 Mentor others.
 CRDN 5.8 Identify and articulate the value of precepting.
 Nutrition 583 Phase III CRDN 1.1 Select indicators of program quality and/or customer service and measure achievement of objectives.
 CRDN 1.2 Evaluate research and apply evidence-based guidelines, systematic reviews and scientific literature in nutrition and dietetics practice CRDN 1.3 Justify programs, products, services and care using appropriate evidence or data.
 CRDN 1.4 Conduct projects using appropriate research or quality improvement methods, ethical procedures and data analysis utilizing current and/or new technologies.
 CRDN 1.5 Incorporate critical-thinking skills in overall practice.
 CRDN 2.1 Practice in compliance with current federal regulations and state statutes and rules, as applicable, and in accordance with accreditation standards and the Scope of Practice for the Registered Dietitian Nutritionist, Standards of Practice, Standards of Professional Performance, and Code of Ethics for the Profession of Nutrition and Dietetics.
 CRDN 2.2 Demonstrate professional writing skills in preparing professional communications.
 CRDN 2.3 Assess the impact of a public policy position on nutrition and dietetics practice.
-CRDN 2.6 Refer clients and patients to other professionals and services when needs are beyond individual scope of practice.
-CRDN 2.7 Apply change management strategies to achieve desired outcomes.
-CRDN 2.8 Demonstrate negotiation skills.
+Refer clients and patients to other professionals and services when needs are beyond CRDN 2.6 individual scope of practice.
+Apply change management strategies to achieve desired outcomes.
+CRDN 2.7 CRDN 2.8 Demonstrate negotiation skills.
 CRDN 2.9 Actively contribute to nutrition and dietetics professional and community organizations.

 Demonstrate professional attributes in all areas of practice.
-CRDN 2.10 CRDN 2.11 Show cultural humility in interactions with colleagues, staff, clients, patients and the public.